What is the ANU College of Law Internship program?

 How are students selected for a partnered law internship?

 A shortlist of applications is forwarded to the partner organisation for consideration.
 The decision rests entirely with that organisation.
 Many of these organisations receive many applications but only take a limited number of interns.
 Some organisations may choose not to take any interns from time to time.
 The ANU College of Law does not and cannot prescribe the way in which a partner organisation goes about selecting interns.
 As an example, an organisation may choose not to consider any applicants below a certain grade point average.

-Where a student applies for an partnered internship they student should conduct preliminary research to ensure that they are aware of that organisations functions and goals.
+Where a student applies for a partnered internship the student should conduct preliminary research to ensure that they are aware of that organisations functions and goals.
 Feedback from placement organisations that have rejected student applications indicates that this is very much a minimum requirement for those seeking selection.

 Students who are unsuccessful in gaining a partnered law internship are encouraged to apply again at a later date, or to consider self-arranging an Internship.

-I realised made a mistake on my application but have already submitted my online form, what should I do?
+I realised I made a mistake on my application but have already submitted my online form, what should I do?